 The idea that including gay people in institutions is radical, is ridiculous.
 It’s not radical.
 Proposing the destruction of these institutions is radical.
 Proposing that we include people of a different sexual orientation within them, is not.
 It keeps them alive.
 When it comes to the State, for instance, having queer representation is key to the maintenance of some legal protections.
 It’s convenient and I agree with it, but it’s far from radical.
 If it’s not even radical, it’s almost as far as it can be from having the power or intention to destroy the very roots of civilization.
 What kind of joke is that?

 Some inflammatory final commentary

-“…I like the word ‘decadent,’ all shimmering in purple and gold.
+“…I like the word ‘decadence,’ all shimmering in purple and gold.
 And I refuse, obviously, any damaging connotations it may have, or any suggestion of degeneracy.
-On the contrary, the word suggests the most refined thoughts a civilization can produce, a profound literary culture, a soul capable of the most intense enjoyments.
-It suggests the subtle thoughts of ultimate civilization, a high literary culture, a soul capable of intense pleasure.
+On the contrary, the word suggests the most refined thoughts a civilization can produce, a profound literary culture, a soul capable of the most intense pleasures.
 It throws off bursts of fire and the sparkle of precious stones.
-It is a mixture of the voluptuous mind and the wearied flesh, and of all the violent splendours of the late Empire; it is redolent of the rouge of courtesans, the games of the circus, the panting of the gladiators, the spring of wild beasts, the consuming in flames of races exhausted by their capacity for sensation, ad the tramp of an invading army sounds…” — Paul Verlaine
+It is a mixture of the voluptuous mind and the wearied flesh, and of all the violent splendours of the late Empire; it is redolent of the rouge of courtesans, the games of the circus, the panting of the gladiators, the spring of wild beasts, the consuming in flames of races exhausted by their capacity for sensation, as the tramp of an invading army sounds…” — Paul Verlaine